When is Silent Witness on TV?

 Silent Witness has been running since the 90s and goes out in more than 235 territories including New Zealand and the US, and producer Kiaran Murray-Smith confirmed to RadioTimes.com that scripts are already being developed for series 23.

-Will the series continue?
-“I think it deserves to, as long as the storylines are good,” Lintern said.
+Murray-Smith reckons the drama could “absolutely” run for another 22 series or more, thanks to its “constant evolution” and powerful, contemporary stories.
+He adds: “As long as it doesn’t become dated, then I think it’s always going to be a winner.”

-David Caves added: “As long as there’s an audience and as long as it keeps evolving, which it has to do, then there’s absolutely no reason why not.”
+Asked whether the series will continue, David Caves says: “As long as there’s an audience and as long as it keeps evolving, which it has to do, then there’s absolutely no reason why not.”